2 NOT GUILTY VERDICTS IN ONE MONTH

 to eliminate the probation.

-After Mr. Silverman successfully defended a teenage client charged with
+After Attorney Silverman successfully defended a teenage client charged

-assault on a neighbor, the dispute between the parties continued and more
+with assault on a neighbor, the dispute between the parties continued

-charges against our client seemed likely.
-Willing to think outside the
+and more charges against our client seemed likely.
+Willing to think outside

 officer, we arranged to go the neighborhood, bring the two families together,